Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 They also led to Rifkin’s conviction as well.
 While discussing his capture, the New York Times noted the trophies were just one of the many ways he fit the profile of a “frequently unsuccessful” man who becomes a serial killer.
 The trophies are a horrific, twisted reminder of one of the rare times they felt powerful.

-For more on serial killer rituals, watch “Mark of a Serial Killer,” starting Monday, April 12 at 8/7c on Oxygen and running every night that week as part of Oxygen’s special nine-night event, Serial Killer Week.
+For more on serial killer rituals, watch “Mark of a Serial Killer,” starting Sunday, October 17 at 7/6c on Oxygen.